-The statistic shows the take-up of video on demand on the TV in selected countries from 2010 to 2014.
-In 2012, 29 percent of U.S. internet users used video-on-demand services.
+The statistic shows the take-up of video on demand on the TV in selected countries as of October 2015.
+In the United States, 38 percent of respondents stated they used video-on-demand services.

 Online video consumption in the United States - additional information